sp00nman/rnaseqlib/doc/fusion_workflow.md

-Detection and filtering of fusions with RNA-seq
+Annotation and filtering of fusions with RNA-seq
 ====================================================

 ### Annotating fusions